What are the Benefits of Shiitake Mushrooms

 Source of Vitamin D

-Vitamin D is essential for our health, preventing bone disease such as osteoporosis and bracing the immune system against deficiencies.
+Vitamin D is essential for our health, preventing bone disease and bracing the immune system against deficiencies.
 And yet, with our bodies unable to produce vitamin D themselves, we need to absorb most of it through sunlight.

 While a few organic foods do contain natural vitamin D, it is often only in trace amounts – and the list narrows down to only very few for vegetarians and vegans.